ankitgb/AnkitPortfolio/README.md

-Welcome to my Data Science GitHub portfolio!
+Welcome to my GitHub portfolio!
 This repository serves as a showcase of my data science projects and demonstrates my skills, experience, and interests in the field of data science.
 Below, you will find a brief description of each project along with links to their respective repositories and any additional information you may need to explore them further.

 Python Project 1: Movie Budget/Gross Revenue Exploratory Data Analysis: [https://github.com/ankitgb/PortfolioProjects/blob/main/Movie%20Correlation%20Python%20Project.ipynb](https://github.com/ankitgb/PortfolioProjects/blob/main/PythonProject1-%20Correlation%20between%20BudgetvsGrossRev%20Analysis.ipynb)